zonemaster/zonemaster-backend/docs/API.md

 This parameter allows an optional separation of testing in the same database.
 The default value for the queue is 0.
 It is closely related to the *lock_on_queue* parameter of the [ZONEMASTER] section of the backend_config.ini file.
 The typical use case for this parameter would be a setup with several separate Test Agents running on separate physical or virtual machines each one dedicated to a specific task, for example queue 0 for frontend tests and queue 1 dedicated to batch testing.
 Running several Test Agents on the same machine is currently not supported.

+### Client id

+Basic data type: string

+This parameter is a free-form string that represent the name of the client.
+It used to monitor which client (GUI) uses the API.

+> Note: Currently there are no restrictions on what characters that are allowed.

+### Client version

+Basic data type: string

+This parameter is a free-form string that represent the version of the client.
+It used to monitor which client (GUI) uses the API.

+> Note: Currently there are no restrictions on what characters that are allowed.

+### User name

+Basic data type: string

+This parameter is a free-form string that represent the name of an authenticated account (see [*Privilege levels*](API.md#Privilege levels))

+> Note: Currently there are no restrictions on what characters that are allowed.

+### API key

+Basic data type: string

+This parameter is a free-form string that represent the password of an authenticated account (see [*Privilege levels*](API.md#Privilege levels))

+> Note: Currently there are no restrictions on what characters that are allowed.

 ### Profile name